Pakz001/html5examples/Programming-helper/Readme.md

 In the future this kind of systems wil become more used I imagine.
 Learning how to use this is something I started doing now<br><br>

 I did not store the prompts.
 They are sometimes written in the code.
 These were the comments in the code.<br><br>

+The code is untested(battle tested) I did look at the code to make sure there was no nonsense generated.<br><br>